Maire Leadbeater

 Maire Leadbeater (née Locke, born 19 October 1945), is a New Zealand human rights and peace activist, writer, and former social worker.
 Leadbeater played a leading role in the New Zealand branch of the Campaign for Nuclear Disarmament and has also advocated on human rights issues relating to East Timor, the Philippines, and Indonesia.
 She also served as a councillor on the Auckland City Council and Auckland Regional Council.

 Family

-Leadbeater is the daughter of Jack and Elsie Locke, and has three siblings; Keith Locke, Alison Locke, and Don Locke.